-We’ve provided information below on the largest hospitals in the Waukegan area so that you may understand the key contributing factors to medical negligence cases more clearly.
+We've provided information below on the largest hospitals in the Waukegan area so that you may understand the critical contributing factors to medical negligence cases more clearly.

-The City of Waukegan is home to an ethnically diverse population of over 88,000 and has a median age of 29 years.
-Roughly 40% of the households in Waukegan are home to children, but there is a significant number of residents who are nearly or past retirement age.
+The city is home to an ethnically diverse population of over 88,000 and has a median age of twenty-nine years.
+Roughly 40% of the households in the city are home to children, but there is a significant number of residents who are nearly or past retirement age.

-Waukegan’s medical needs are as diverse as its population as children, adults and elderly patients all require different forms of care and at risk of experiencing different types of complications or conditions.
-Area hospitals must be equipped to handle these needs in an efficient and effective manner.Common Injuries Resulting from Medical Negligence at Waukegan Facilities
+Waukegan's medical needs are as diverse as its population as children, adults, and elderly patients all require different forms of care and at risk of experiencing different types of complications or conditions.
+Area hospitals must be equipped to handle these needs efficiently and effectively.Common Injuries Resulting from Medical Negligence at Northern Illinois Facilities

-- Failure to prevent or treat infections.
-Hospitals are becoming home to dangerous bacteria with growing immunity to the medicines we rely on to treat them.
-It is becoming more common for patients undergoing surgical procedures to suffer from life threatening infections and it is important that surgeons and hospital staff members take specific precautions to limit the spread of infection and to quickly identify symptoms.
-Many infections are also the result of unsanitary conditions throughout each patient’s recovery.
+- Failure to prevent or treat infections – Hospitals are becoming home to dangerous bacteria with growing immunity to the medicines we rely on to treat them.
+It is becoming more common for patients undergoing surgical procedures to suffer from life-threatening infections, and surgeons and hospital staff members must take specific precautions to limit the spread of infection and to identify symptoms quickly.
+Many infections are also the result of unsanitary conditions throughout each patient's recovery.

 1324 North Sheridan Road